 Our near-term revenues are relatively predictable as a result of our subscription-based business model; however, we expect that we will continue to experience the effects of the COVID-19 pandemic on our business, results of operations and overall financial performance.
 Such effects may include, among others, a decrease in new customer sales and increases in customer cancellations, suspensions, service reductions and failures to pay or delays in payments of amounts owed to us.
-We are more likely to incur asset impairment charges or restructuring charges, or increase our allowance for credit losses, as a result of this crisis and related economic downturn, which could adversely affect our results of operations.
+We are more likely to incur asset impairment charges or restructuring charges, or further increase our allowance for credit losses, as a result of this crisis and related economic downturn, which could adversely affect our results of operations.
 The amount and frequency of such actions will be affected by the severity and duration of the COVID-19 pandemic.
-We experienced an increase in customer requests for cancellations and suspensions towards the end of the first quarter of 2020 that continued through May 2020; however, those requests have eased since then.
-We also increased our allowance for credit loss during the first half of 2020 as a result of increased write-off trends as well as additional reserves for customers with higher credit risk.
+We experienced an increase in customer requests for cancellations and suspensions towards the end of the first quarter of 2020 that continued through May 2020; however, those requests have eased since then, and sales related to marketplace service offerings have returned to pre-pandemic levels.
+During the first three quarters of 2020, we increased the allowance for credit loss as a result of increased write-off trends and increased the forecasted credit loss estimate on high credit risk customers to reflect the uncertainty around the duration and speed of an economic recovery.
 Due to the uncertainty associated with the COVID-19 pandemic, we will continue to monitor customer behavior and its impact on our results of operations.
-See Note 4 to the accompanying Notes to the Condensed Consolidated Financial Statements included in Part I of this Quarterly Report on Form 10-Q and the "Comparison of Three Months Ended June 30, 2020 and Three Months Ended June 30, 2019" below for further discussion.
+See Note 4 to the accompanying Notes to the Condensed Consolidated Financial Statements included in Part I of this Quarterly Report on Form 10-Q and the "Comparison of Three Months Ended September 30, 2020 and Three Months Ended September 30, 2019" below for further discussion.

-Our recent equity offering of common stock completed in May 2020 and our offering of Senior Notes and amendment and restatement of our credit facility completed in early July 2020 strengthened our liquidity position.
-See Note 14 and Note 15 to the accompanying Notes to the Condensed Consolidated Financial Statements included in Part I of this Quarterly Report on Form 10-Q and the "Development, Investments and Expansion" below for further discussion of our recent equity and Senior Notes offerings and the 2020 Credit Agreement.
-Overall, we have not experienced significant COVID-19 related impacts that would affect our ability to access funding on reasonably similar terms as were available to the Company previously.
+We strengthened our liquidity position through an equity offering of common stock in May 2020 and an offering of Senior Notes and amendment and restatement of our credit facility in early July 2020.
+See Note 10 and Note 14 to the accompanying Notes to the Condensed Consolidated Financial Statements included in Part I of this Quarterly Report on Form 10-Q and the "Development, Investments and Expansion" below for further discussion of our recent equity and Senior Notes offerings and the 2020 Credit Agreement.
+Overall, the effects of the pandemic have not affected our ability to date to access funding on reasonably similar terms as were available prior to March 2020.
 We discuss the current and potential impact of select provisions of the CARES Act (defined below) in our liquidity discussion.